No. 14 Penn State defense shines in 30-0 rout of Maryland

-Like the overall series, this one was all Nittany Lions thanks to Penn State’s pass rush.
+Like the overall series, this one was all Nittany Lions thanks to the defense.

+“Our guys are getting more and more comfortable and confident in how we want to play football,” Penn State coach James Franklin said.
+“Being disruptive and being vertical, up the field and through gaps.”

-Maryland quarterback Taulia Tagovailoa was hit hard as he threw incomplete on the Terps’ first play from scrimmage — an omen of things to come from a Nittany Lion defense that notched seven sacks, seven QB hurries, forced nine punts and three turnovers on down.
+Maryland quarterback Taulia Tagovailoa was hit hard as he threw incomplete on the Terps’ first play from scrimmage — an omen of things to come from a Nittany Lion defense that added seven QB hurries, forced nine punts and three turnovers on down.

 The Nittany Lions did most of their damage early.
 They sacked Tagovailoa five times and held Maryland to just 27 total yards before halftime.